Supernatural Martial Arts

 - Rokushiki in One Piece has Charles Atlas Superpower applications, like Super Toughness and kicks strong enough to create Razor Wind, but the practice also extends to complete body control, Ki Attacks and Not Quite Flight.

 - Variable Geo is a 3-part OVA series about an MMA competition for combat waitresses, who can channel ki and elemental powers.
-As seen at the conclusion of Yuka's match with Jun.
+As seen throughout this compilation AMV.

 - Street Fighter II: The Animated Movie is exactly what it says.
-As such, all fight scenes are well choreographed and all of the characters' signature specials are faithfully represented - from the opening scene, to it's dramatic conclusion.
+As such, all of the characters moves and signature specials are faithfully represented, from the opening scene, to it's dramatic conclusion.

 - Marvel Comics invokes this with many characters such as Shang-Chi, the Master of Kung-Fu, and every single one of the many scions of the Immortal Weapons..
 They all have various chi-based abilities.